About Wilkes County

 - Processing time for in-person requests is typically same-day to a few business days; mail requests may take 2-4 weeks.

 Certified birth certificate copies require a $25 fee (state-mandated fee subject to change), valid government-issued photo ID, and proof of eligibility (only the registrant, immediate family members, legal representatives, or those with a tangible interest may obtain certified copies).
-The Georgia Department of Public Health, Vital Records Office in Atlanta serves as the statewide repository for vital records and can provide certified copies for events occurring anywhere in Georgia.
-Marriage licenses must be obtained from the Wilkes County Probate Court prior to the ceremony; both parties must appear in person with valid identification and pay the license fee (typically $56-76 depending on whether premarital education is completed).
+The Georgia Department of Public Health, Vital Records Office in Atlanta is the statewide repository for vital records and can provide certified copies for events occurring anywhere in Georgia.
+Marriage licenses must be obtained from Wilkes County Probate Court prior to the ceremony; both parties must appear in person with valid identification and pay the license fee (typically $56-76 depending on whether premarital education is completed).

 Georgia has no waiting period, and licenses are valid for up to six months.
 Marriage certificates (proof of marriage after the ceremony) are also issued by the Probate Court.
 Divorce decrees are filed with the Clerk of Superior Court, not the Probate Court, as divorces are handled by the Superior Court.